 Here are some resources that you may find useful during your studies.
-Search the Bennies catalogue Oliver for more, or browse the Non-fiction collection NFS.
+Search the Bennies catalogue Accessit for more, or browse the Non-fiction collection NFS.

 Hornsby Shire Library provides access to a wide range of online resources to help with your research.
 Browse by subject to find the online resource you need.
 If you know the name of the online resource you are looking for.
 For information on Dracula- Select Literature and Film studies-and the Literary Reference Centre database.